pythonpoet/tweede-kamer/party affiliations/README.txt

     Some entries may have missing end_date values, indicating the person is still in office.
     Party affiliations may change over time, so a person may appear multiple times under different parties.
     Individuals may also be listed multiple times due to temporary absences, such as sick leave (ziekenverlof) or parental leave (zwangerschapsverlof).

+3. Voorzitters_Tweede_Kamer_1917-present.csv

+This file contains information about voorzitters from 1917 to the present.

+Columns:

+    full_name – The full name of the speaker. last_name – The last name of the speaker. party – The political party they represented. start_date – The date they started their role. end_date – The date they ended their role (if applicable).